-To make a gift to Rare Diseases Sub-fund, click
+To make a gift to Rare Conditions Fund, click

 Make a gift to the Vulnerable Mothers ProgrammeThe Vulnerable Mothers Programme is one of the programmes that is supported under the KKHHF General Fund.
 The programme assists young mothers in need, who come from socially disadvantageous backgrounds, to be more empowered and achieve better birth outcomes for both mother and baby.

 Many vulnerable mothers have irregular or no antenatal care.
 They put off antenatal care due to embarrassment and social stigma.
 For some, they are unable to afford it.
 Lack of mothercraft knowledge in essential aspects of childcare such as feeding, bathing, child health and child development is also a common problem among these vulnerable mothers as they are often without support from their family members.
 A large percentage of these mothers are also not aware of birth control options, or do not use reliable contraceptive methods.